Chatanga/TTSCloudSync/README.md

 Each call create a corresponding ZIP file in `dist`.
 Simply unzip the file matching your OS somewhere and run the scripts from there (or add the created directory in you `PATH`).

+Alternatively, you can download the latest [release from GitHub](https://github.com/Chatanga/TTSCloudSync/releases).

 ## API SteamWork